h2oai/tutorials/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md

 * The Fair Housing Act, Federal Reserve SR 11-7
 * European Union (EU) Greater Data Privacy Regulation (GDPR) Article 22

-So if you are a decision maker using or planning to use AI in your company, then understanding how you create trust in AI is going to be crucial to your success.

 #### Gentle Introduction to Interpretable Machine Learning

 As a business person who is using machine learning to make decisions, there are a few fundamental concepts that you need to understand in order to have intelligent discussions with executives and make smart choices when using machine learning models to make decisions.

 First of all, let’s clarify the terms “AI” and “machine learning”.
 AI is the broader field that encompasses the study and practice of enabling computers to have human-level (or better) intelligence.
-Machine learning is probably currently the most practical and popular subfield of AI, where computer systems learn from past data how to make decisions about certain topics like, "will someone pay their credit card bill?" or "what diagnosis should a medical patient should receive?"
+Machine learning is probably currently the most practical and popular subfield of AI, where computer systems learn from past data how to make decisions about certain topics like, "will someone pay their credit card bill?" or "what diagnosis should a medical patient receive?"
 The fad today is to use “AI” and “machine learning” somewhat interchangeably, and that’s what we will do in the rest of this tutorial.

 Second, there is an entire field of research dedicated to the area of machine learning interpretability, and “interpretability” itself is basically a loosely-defined (or over-defined) umbrella term that encompasses at least: